 Health Conscious food products have been on the rise in recent years.
 These products are founded upon the idea that food is a form of medicine and nourishment.
 Health Consciousness is at the center of such products and is a movement that epitomizes health when it comes to decision-making, including consumerism.
 Health and wellness have become defining elements in food culture, thus shaping the creation of food products that align with values that consumers just like you have begun to uphold.

 Today, food is not only a source of nourishment for people but a way of being.

 5 Health Conscious Food Products for the Holidays

-Believe it or not this pie is non-dairy, vegan, AND gluten free.
-This is a health conscious dessert you can’t pass up for your holiday meal.
+Believe it or not, this pie is a non-dairy, vegan, AND Gluten-Free Product.
+This is a health-conscious dessert you can’t pass up for your holiday meal.
 Who doesn’t love a warm pie to celebrate a new season and a new year?

 Move over matcha powder, chaya powder is here.
 Found on the coastal regions of the Gulf of Mexico and the Caribbean Sea.
 This powder is rich in iron, calcium, vitamin A, and vitamin c.
 You can put it in smoothies, juices, or sprinkled over yogurt.

 This year, give the gift of health and well-being this season with Mindful Market; your one-stop shop for Health Conscious food products.

 To preface, we are bringing back the “open letter” trend from a few years ago because who doesn’t love a little nostalgia… So, here it goes.

 If there is anything we have learned from this year, it is that you are resilient.
 You have used your voice for good.
 You have endured darkness & challenges that most of us have not in our lifetime.
 That is why here at Mindful Market, we value your efforts to join the Conscious Consumerism movement.
 Because your generation has a lot to offer the world, including how we treat it.